Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-1/02-data-management&setup.md

 git clone https://github.com/Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021
 ```

-Alterantively, you can directly download the repository by going directly to the [workshop GitHub repo](https://github.com/Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021) from the dropdown menu and selecting `Download ZIP` as shown in the figure below.
+Alternatively, you can directly download the repository by going directly to the [workshop GitHub repo](https://github.com/Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021) from the dropdown menu and selecting `Download ZIP` as shown in the figure below.

 <p align="center">